iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/study_section.rst

 The configuration section for a study follows the general INI format.
 Its name must be ``study`` - this will indicate that it is a study configuration section.
 This configuration section must properly describe one study.
-This is a required section.
+Either this section or the `ref:<dataset dataset_section>` section must be present in the config file.

 Example Configuration
 ---------------------